JJ/hoborg/text/text.md

 That day, at dinner after the show, Rufus told me that somebody from the naval station was coming the next day at dawn to pick them up.
-I had actually seen him talking to a couple of look-alike guys with moustaches that look exactly like what you saw in your mind when you thought about a bohunk, and nothing like what you see when you think "sailor."
+I had actually seen him talking to a couple of look-alike guys with mustaches that look exactly like what you saw in your mind when you thought about a bohunk, and nothing like what you see when you think "sailor."
 Yes, they had that.
 No, not that.
 Well, a bit.
 But, you know, we are the rainbow republic, bohunks and whiteys and everything